 Hash Tagas : #MobileBanking, #MobileMoney, #Agentbanking

 Conclusion: Mobile Money was mainly for financial inclusion.
 This service was to give to unbanked customer’s financial service access.
 Customers who generally shy away from banking halls.
 This specific category want to access money with ease but with low cost and as per their needs.
-Mobile money is transactional business not deposit based i.e fundamental bank’s banking model.
+Mobile money is a transactional business not deposit-based i.e fundamental bank’s banking model.
 Banks make money when money is left and forgotten in the account by the customer.
 In the case of mobile money, the service provider makes money when its transacted.